Islandora/documentation/docs/contributing/docs_style_guide.md

    -- For file name, use underscores between words and prefix all file names with the page name, e.g. context_display_hints.jpg for the image showing how to set display hints in the context menu.
 - Use `!!! note` at the start of a paragraph to have it rendered as a note like this:

-!!! note I am a helpful tip!
+!!! note "Helpful Tip" I am a helpful tip!

 ## Don'ts